9 Tools You Can Use to Spy on Your Competitors

 In addition to looking at your competitors’ content and social shares, pay attention to areas like their speed scores to find out if they could be crushing you.
-Forty-seven percent of consumers want a web page to load in two seconds or less, and 40% will abandon a site that takes more than 3 seconds to load.
+Some 47% of consumers want a web page to load in two seconds or less, and 40% will abandon a site that takes more than 3 seconds to load.
 If your competitors’ sites are twice as fast as yours, it’s time to rethink your website optimization.

 6. Monitor Backlinks

 See who’s linking to your competitors with Monitor Backlinks to enhance your SEO while improving your search reach.
 Monitor Backlinks will also monitor your competition whenever they get new, quality links with SEO value.
 That could give you clues as to who might backlink to your own business and already has an interest in your products and services.
 This is an invaluable tool when you’re conducting a competitive link analysis.

 Monitor Backlinks will also instantly alert you when backlinks to your own site are posted.
 This way you can actively engage with that blogger or publication, build new relationships and share the content.
 Alternately, you can also see if your links are removed so you can keep up with the ongoing changes in your own content marketing efforts.

 Websites are no longer just tools for advertising products and services; in reality, they’re gold mines of data.
 Use the tool import.io to extract data from web pages, and use the information for price monitoring, lead generation and market research.